Stephanie Booth

-Stephanie Anne Booth (25 May 1946 – 18 September 2016), also known as Stephanie Anne Lloyd, was a British transsexual business owner and hotelier, based in Llangollen.

-She starred in the reality television series about her businesses Hotel Stephanie for BBC Wales in 2008 and 2009.
+Stephanie Anne Booth (25 May 1946 – 18 September 2016), also known as Stephanie Anne Lloyd, was a British transgender business owner and hotelier, based in Llangollen.
+She founded the Transformation line of stores that catered to crossdressers and transgender patrons, opening stores across the UK and abroad.
+She starred in the reality television series Hotel Stephanie for BBC Wales in 2008 and 2009.

 Early life

 Booth was born on 25 May 1946, in St Albans, Hertfordshire.
-Her parents later became Jehovah Witnesses.
-In a 1988 interview with Ruby Wax she stated that "I was naturally born with a chromosome disorder, which meant that I was partly female anyway."
+Booth had one sister, who was 10 years older than her.
+Her parents were strict Jehovah's Witnesses who converted just before her 7th birthday.
+As a teenager, Booth found she wasn't attracted to either men or women and hid behind her religion to avoid advances from women.
+In a 1988 interview with Ruby Wax, she stated that "I was naturally born with a chromosome disorder, which meant that I was partly female anyway."